 |Pets||Sorry, no pets|

 Slipway 23 is an end of terrace holiday cottage with superb views over the Camel estuary, Rock beach and the lovely Rock Sailing club building that sits majestically on the beach.
-A small patio garden provides an ideal spot for evening drinks or family barbeques.
+A small patio garden provides an ideal spot for evening drinks or family meals.
 The self-catering cottage is bright and elegant and has been refurbished to a very high standard with room for 6 guests to sleep comfortably in 3 bedrooms with 3 bathrooms with parking in a covered car port.
 Slipway 23 is a truly lovely waterside bolthole for a family looking to enjoy the delights of North Cornwall.

 There are two bedrooms on the ground floor, both have en-suite shower rooms and there is a useful utility area with space to leave your soggy beach towels or water sports paraphernalia.
 On the first floor is the open plan lounge/dining room with patio doors onto a large south facing balcony, where better to have your morning tea or coffee and contemplate the day ahead?
 A neat and well-equipped kitchen has all you need to nourish your family along with a picture perfect view of the estuary and the many boats on their moorings.
 The double bedroom on this floor has a king size bed and doors out to a balcony with a bathroom alongside.